What is GDPR

 Where do we store data?

 We have teamed up with our reliable IT suppliers, Linode and Tilaa in the hosting of our platform.
 We will be concluding written arrangements with these suppliers in order to ensure that your rights to data protection are protected.
 We will also ensure that your personal data will not leave the European Economic Area (EEA) and will also be concluding arrangements with our suppliers in that respect.

 How do we make sure we stay GDPR compliant?

-Goodup has appointed one of its own as its Chief Privacy.
-This person has been entrusted with monitoring how we treat personal data at our organisation.
-The Chief Privacy will check whether our organisation operates in accordance with the applicable rules and regulations.
+The Chief Information Security Officer (CISO) at GoodUp is entrusted with monitoring how we treat personal data at our organisation.
+The CISO will check whether our organisation operates in accordance with the applicable rules and regulations.

 We will regularly (once a quarter) subject our organisation to an internal privacy review.
 Such a review will be conducted in order to determine why, in what way, and for how long personal data are being processed by us.
 This will see us map any potential risks this may be exposed and take any such measures as may be required to prevent these from materialising.

 Under the GDPR, breach notification will become mandatory in all member states where a data breach is likely to “result in a risk for the rights and freedoms of individuals”.
 This must be done within 72 hours of first having become aware of the breach.